nullobject/buccaneer/README.md

-# Bucaneer
+# Buccaneer

 ## Introduction

-Bucaneer is a Ruby library which allows you to control your BusPirate bitbang modes (I2C, SPI, etc).
+Buccaneer is a Ruby library which allows you to control your BusPirate bitbang modes (I2C, SPI, etc).